All Sunday School classes meet from 9:45 to 10:45 a.m.

 CORNERSTONE :: B214

 Cornerstone welcomes you to our class!
 Jesus describes Himself as the Cornerstone that His church would be built upon, a unified body of believers.
-Cornerstone will seek to build a foundation through Jesus by having class members share real life experiences, studying topics that are current and relevant to today’s challenges, living in community, parenting, and specific focused studies of the Bible.
+We seek to build upon Christ’s foundation by having class members share real life experiences, studying topics that are current and relevant to today’s challenges, living in community, parenting, and specific focused studies of the Bible.
 All are welcome to attend this conversational and casual class.
-Come as you are!
+We will start off this fall studying 1 Peter.

 Contact: Michael Langenberg (email@example.com, 803-2973)